The internet is broken.

-Today all of life is digital - our money, music, identity, purchases, proofs, processes and personal info.
-These assets are easy to electronically copy.
-Or even alter and forge.
+Today all of life is digital - our money, music, identity, purchases, processes and personal info.
+These assets are easy to electronically copy, or even alter and forge.

-So we store these assets in fortified "data islands" of banks, governments, and internet companies, and hope all our digital life is kept safe from the bad guys.
+So we store this data in isolated databases of banks, governments, and internet companies, and hope all our digital life is kept safe from the bad guys.

-So they can use our data to charge fees and at leave it at risk of getting hacked.
+So they can use our data to charge fees and at leave it at risk of being hacked.

 BlockChain can make the internet work better by doing two things: